HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects: Introduction

-This article is published in association with another study that focuses on the intrinsic radial velocity variations observed in HdC, EHe, and DYPer type stars using Gaia DR3 \citep{Tiss2023a}.
-That study also provides a list of heliocentric radial velocity measurements and associated errors, which are essential for our analysis.
+This article is published in association with another study that focuses on the intrinsic radial velocity variations and diverse dust production rate observed in HdC, EHe, and DYPer type stars using Gaia data release 3 (DR3) \citep{Tiss2023a}.

 In Section~\ref{sec_HdC_DR3}, we first explore the photometry provided by Gaia DR3 for our targets, with a specific focus on RCB stars.
 We investigate how their characteristic photometric decline phases have influenced the automatic astrometric fits.
 Following this, in Section~\ref{sec_AstromSelection}, we describe our selection process for stars that will be used in the subsequent 3D kinematic and spatial distribution studies (Section~\ref{sec_spatialdistrib}).
+In that section, we provide also a list of heliocentric radial velocity measurements and associated errors for those not published in Gaia DR3.
 We then discuss in Section~\ref{sec_discussion} the connection between the membership of HdC, EHe, and DYPer type stars in Galactic substructures and their metallicity within the context of the double degenerate scenario using delay time distributions resulting from population synthesis simulations.
 Finally, we summarise our findings in Section~\ref{sec_Concl}.